Lulzboat-Mods/Enhanced-emotes/README.md

 ## PRESENTATION

 The mod permit you to play emotes with a gui.
-By default, you can open the menu with K, move into it with UP/DOWN arrows, and select with ENTER Moving cancel the emote
+By default, you can open the menu with K, move into it with UP/DOWN arrows, and select with ENTER <br /> Moving cancel the emote <br />
-You can add you own emotes by modifying the existing json files, or create your own with the template file located in files folder
+You can add you own emotes by modifying the existing json files, or create your own with the template file located in files folder <br />

 ![Menu](https://puu.sh/wk4cB.jpg)
 ![Interaction](https://puu.sh/wk4fP.jpg)